Insurgency in the Preševo Valley

-The Insurgency in the Preševo Valley was an approximately two year-long armed conflict between the Federal Republic of Yugoslavia and the ethnic Albanian separatists of the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB).
+The insurgency in the Preševo Valley was an approximately two year-long armed conflict between 1999 and 2001, between the Federal Republic of Yugoslavia and the ethnic Albanian separatists of the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB).
 There were instances during the conflict in which the Yugoslav government requested KFOR support in suppressing UÇPMB attacks since they could only use lightly armed military forces as part of the Kumanovo Treaty that ended the Kosovo War, which created a buffer zone between FR Yugoslavia and Kosovo.

 Background

 Before the insurgency Preševo Valley was home to approximately 100,000 people, of whom 70,000 were Albanians and another 30,000 Serbs.
-Albanians make up to 95% of Preševo, 55% of Bujanovac and 26% of Medveđa population.
-The region is sometimes referred to as Eastern Kosovo by Albanians.
+Albanians make up to 95% of Preševo, 63% of Bujanovac and 26% of Medveđa population.
 The Albanian-populated region became a part of Serbia in 1913, after the First Balkan War.

 From 1945 to 1946 Preševo and Bujanovac were a part of newly established Autonomous Oblast of Kosovo and Metohija inside the Federated State of Serbia.
 In 1946 they were transferred to Central Serbia in exchange for a part of Serb inhabited modern-day North Kosovo.
-During the breakup of Yugoslavia, on 1 and 2 March 1992 Albanians from Preševo Valley held the referendum about their future status in Serbia.
+During the breakup of Yugoslavia, on 1 and 2 March 1992 Albanians from Preševo Valley held a referendum about their future status in Serbia.
 The majority, 97% of voters demanded autonomy for the valley and the right to join Republic of Kosova.
 Serbian government rejected the referendum as unconstitutional and illegal.

+In 1992–1993, ethnic Albanians created the Kosovo Liberation Army (KLA) which started attacking police forces and secret-service officials in retaliation for the abuse of Albanian civilians in 1995.
+According to Serbian officials, the KLA killed 10 policemen and 24 civilians from 1996 to February 1998.
+After escalating tensions between increasing Yugoslav security forces and the KLA, the Kosovo War started in February 1998.

-The Kosovo War was a parallel conflict between the Yugoslav Army and the Kosovo Liberation Army.
+The war itself was a parallel conflict between the Yugoslav Army and the KLA.
 It began in February 1998 and ended on 10 June 1999 when the Kumanovo Agreement was signed.
 According to the agreement, KFOR troops, supervised by the United Nations, would enter as a peacekeeping force, while Yugoslav military forces were to withdraw.
 It was agreed that the KLA would disband by 19 September 1999.
-According to the agreement there would be a demilitarized zone around Kosovo.
-Serbs could only use police squads with up to 10 members.
+According to the agreement there would be a demilitarized zone around Kosovo, five-kilometer wide, which served as a buffer zone between KFOR troops and the Yugoslav army.
+Only light-armed Serbian police members were allowed to patrol the area.
 This buffer zone was used by Albanian guerrillas for attacks against Serbian forces.
-The Preševo valley conflict erupted in June 1999.
+The Preševo valley conflict erupted in June 1999, but there was no major fighting until 2000.